 This baked ziti recipe is a delicious, nourishing, and family-friendly option that can easily become a new go-to meal for anyone looking for a healthier, plant-based twist on a classic comfort food.
 It’s the perfect balance of indulgent flavors with wholesome, nutrient-packed ingredients that you’ll feel good about eating.

-- Gluten-Free Pasta: Any gluten-free pasta works, but I usually opt for penne or rotini made from chickpeas for an extra protein boost.
+- Gluten-Free Pasta: Any gluten-free pasta works, but I usually opt for penne or rotini.

 - Vegan Meat Alternative: this can be omitted if meat substitutes aren’t your thing.